mathiashelsen/chessWizard/README.md

     bestScore = -1
     for all piece of player:
       scores, moves = piece.getAllMoves()
-      for all move of moves:
+      // Score can be calculated from the board/move, not from getAllMoves for all move of moves:
         if(score > bestScore)
           bestMove = move